Muhammad Ahmed (footballer, born 1988): Wohaib

 Ahmed played for Lahore club Wohaib in his youth until making his senior debut in 2003.
 In 2004, Ahmed featured in the National Youth Football Championship.
 He also featured in the inaugural 2004 Pakistan Premier League with the club.

 Khan Research Laboratories

 Ahmed subsequently moved to departmental side Khan Research Laboratories, winning the 2009–10 Pakistan Premier League and the 2009 National Football Challenge Cup.

 WAPDA

 Ahmed moved to WAPDA in 2010, where he won the 2010–11 Pakistan Premier League.
 He scored a hat-trick, in a 4–0 win against Baloch Nushki, in the 2013–14 Pakistan Premier League.

 Isa Town

 In 2014, Ahmed joined Bahrain second division club Isa Town on a one-year deal.

 Return to Khan Research Laboratories

 Ahmed returned to Khan Research Laboratories in 2015.
 His goal in the final of the 2016 Pakistan Football Federation Cup against National Bank helped the club retain their title.

 Return to WAPDA

 Ahmed returned to WAPDA in 2017.
 He was dropped from the squad in 2021 in order to rebuild the team.

-Huma

-Ahmed had a short stint at Huma FC in 2021, before his eventual retirement.